quimnuss/sompics/README.md

 # Done

+- [x] increase time in level 10 for N players
 - [x] parametrize levels to number of players
 - [x] Make platform N pics
 - [x] N websockets at the Persistence script